javina89/sb-server/README.md

 # sb-server
 Start up script

-To use the script:
+To use this script:

-1. Save the script to a file, for example, setup-env.sh.
+1. Navigate to the directory where setup-env.sh is located
-2. Make the script executable with chmod +x setup-env.sh.
+2. Make the script executable and run it by typing: sudo chmod +x setup-env.sh && sudo ./setup-env.sh
-3. Run the script with sudo ./setup-env.sh if you're not already the root user.